Should I Take the Job Offer? 5 Things to Consider

 So you searched for jobs, applied for a number of positions, nailed the interview, and now you have a job offer (or two!) on your plate.
 What are some things you might want to consider before taking the right job?
 What are some key questions to ask the hiring manager before starting?
-Should you take the job?
+You ask yourself, should I take the job offer?
 We have you covered!

 Pay, Tips, and Bonuses

 You probably want to know how much you'll be making in the new job!
 Be sure you know how your new employer calculates your wage.
 Most jobs will be based on an hourly wage.
 If you have an internship it could be a stipend.
 Some jobs will pay more if you work overtime or on holidays.
 If you’ll be making tips at your job, that may affect the hourly wage, too!
 And many employers during peak holiday seasons offer signing bonuses to come aboard so be sure you know how you can maximize your initial paychecks!
 It is always great to ask the HR representative or hiring manager how your wage will be calculated.

 Scheduling and Hours

 Whether you are working a full 40-hour workweek or are looking for a part-time gig, scheduling is key to keep in mind as you decide on the right job.
 Ask the hiring manager if you will have a consistent schedule from week to week or if it will change every week.
 If you’re balancing school and work you definitely need to fit your job into your class schedule.
 Being upfront about your needs will be a big help!